1224AmOgH/DSO_Blog/seminar_blog_full.md

 **Diving into the Detection Techniques**

-<p>Now that we have established the motivation and the data behind this research, we will dive into the four key deep learning techniques implemented to tackle the challenge of Deep Sky Object detection.
+<p style="text-align: justify;"> Now that we have established the motivation and the data behind this research, we will dive into the four key deep learning techniques implemented to tackle the challenge of Deep Sky Object detection.
 Each approach brings a unique blend of speed, accuracy, and interpretability.
 These include: </p>

 *    A **naive approach** using StarNet with basic computer vision